-3.17 Can one party (P1) to a construction contract, who owes money to the other (P2), set off against the sums due to P2 the sums P2 owes to P1?
+3.16 Can one party (P1) to a construction contract, who owes money to the other (P2), set off against the sums due to P2 the sums P2 owes to P1?
 Are there any limits on the rights of set-off?

 Yes, parties in a construction contract can set off their claims and dues against each other.
 Should mutual negotiations fail, recourse can be taken to court and arbitration.
 In law, a set-off is different from a counterclaim.
-A counterclaim can exceed the sums claimed by the opposite party but a set-off is limited by the sum claimed and pertaining to the same cause of action.
+A counterclaim can exceed the sums claimed by the opposite party and be framed on a different cause of action but a set-off is limited by the sum claimed and pertaining to the same cause of action.

-3.18 Do parties to construction contracts owe a duty of care to each other either in contract or under any other legal doctrine?
+3.17 Do parties to construction contracts owe a duty of care to each other either in contract or under any other legal doctrine?
 If the duty of care is extra-contractual, can such duty exist concurrently with any contractual obligations and liabilities?